 https://spark.apache.org/docs/1.6.2/programming-guide.html#working-with-key-value-pairs

-repartitionReshuffle the data in the RDD randomly to create either more or fewer partitions and balance it across them.
+repartition: Reshuffle the data in the RDD randomly to create either more or fewer partitions and balance it across them.
 This always shuffles all data over the network.

-sortByKeyWhen called on a dataset of (K, V) pairs where K implements Ordered, returns a dataset of (K, V) pairs sorted by keys in ascending or descending order, as specified in the boolean ascending argument.
+sortByKey: When called on a dataset of (K, V) pairs where K implements Ordered, returns a dataset of (K, V) pairs sorted by keys in ascending or descending order, as specified in the boolean ascending argument.

 The sortByKey function reshuffles all the data a second time!

+Spark’s sortByKey transformation results in two jobs and three stages.

+Sample stage: Sample the data to create a range-partitioner that will result in an even partitioning.

+“Map” stage: Write the data to the destined shuffle bucket for reduce stage.

+“Reduce” stage: Get the related shuffle output and merge/sort on the specific partition of dataset.

-repartitionAndSortWithinPartitionsRepartition the RDD according to the given partitioner and, within each resulting partition, sort records by their keys.
+repartitionAndSortWithinPartitions: Repartition the RDD according to the given partitioner and, within each resulting partition, sort records by their keys.
 This is more efficient than calling repartition and then sorting within each partition because it can push the sorting down into the shuffle machinery.

+[INSERT CODE_BLOCK-29]

+By using glom we can see each partition in its own array.
+We also have a secondary sort on the "word" (in fact this is the latter part of a complex key) in ascending order.

-[INSERT CODE]
+[INSERT CODE_BLOCK-30]

 Final Remarks

-ote on TotalSortPartitioner: Hadoop has built in TotalSortPartitioner, which uses a partition file _partition.lst to store a pre-built order list of split points.TotalSortPartitioner uses binary search / Trie to look up the ranges a given record falls into.
+A note on TotalSortPartitioner: Hadoop has built in TotalSortPartitioner, which uses a partition file _partition.lst to store a pre-built order list of split points.TotalSortPartitioner uses binary search / Trie to look up the ranges a given record falls into.

 References